llenroc/intel-iot-examples-datastore/README.md

 ## How it works

-The Intel® IoT Examples Datastore application provides a simple REST API that allows authorized callers to store either log data or incremental counter data.
+The Intel IoT Examples Datastore application provides a simple REST API that allows authorized callers to store either log data or incremental counter data.

 It exposes two sets of routes, both using basic token authentication.

 To authorize, provide the AUTH_TOKEN you set in the `X-Auth-Token` HTTP header.

-Multiple clients can share the same Intel® IoT Examples Datastore by simply using a different route key for each application.
+Multiple clients can share the same Intel IoT Examples Datastore by simply using a different route key for each application.

 ### Counter